saylordotorg/course_bio308/Unit06.md

+---
+layout: default
+title: "BIO308: Marine Biology"
+course_description: "A detailed introduction to the field of Marine Biology, from a survey of the origin of oceans and their movements to details of marine food webs, life cycles, and marine zonation.
+Particular emphasis on marine environment and ecology, taxonomy and physiology, and contemporary concerns in the field, including human influences on marine systems.
+next: ../Unit07
+previous: ../Unit05
+---
 **Unit 6: Current Topics in Marine Biology** <span id="6"></span> *In this final unit, we will shift our focus from what is already known about Marine Biology to what is currently being learned.
 This unit